Žiga Lin Hočevar

 Žiga Lin Hočevar (born 23 June 2007) is a Slovenian slalom canoeist who has competed at the international level since 2022. Žiga Lin competes in all canoe slalom disciplines (C1, K1 and kayak cross).

-He won a bronze medal in the C1 team event at the 2025 World Championships in Penrith.
+He won two medals at the ICF Canoe Slalom World Championships with a gold (K1 team: 2026) and a bronze (C1 team: 2025).

 He also won four medals at the European Championships with 2 golds, 1 silver and 1 bronze.

+Hočevar is the overall World Cup champion in C1 from 2026.

 His father Simon Hočevar and his older sister Eva Alina Hočevar are also successful slalom canoeists.